-Attendance and Participation: 5% Homework: homework will be assigned almost every class, and due on the next class.
+Course Attendance and Participation: 5% Requirements Homework: homework will be assigned almost every class, and due on the next class.
 Check the lecture notes for details.
 Quizzes: There are EIGHT in class and/or take home quizzes.
-Exams: There are TWO in-class exams, on the 4th and 8th week.
-Exams are closed book, close notes.
+10% Exams: There are TWO in-class exams, on the 4th and 8th week.
+30% Exams are closed book, close notes.
 ONLY TWO Standard Letter Size cheat sheets will be allowed (4 pages).
-Project - Individual Report Part 10% Project - Team Report Part 10% Final: Exam will be cumulative, but more concentrated on the stuff 25% after the 2 nd Exam (80%+).
-Total 100%
+Project - Individual Report Part 10% Project - Team Report Part 10% Final: Exam will be cumulative, but more concentrated on the stuff after the 2 nd Exam (80%+).
+25% Total 100% Assignment There is a significant amount of assignments in this class.
+You car n expect to

 Assignment Policies No Exception!
 There is a significant amount of assignments in this class.
 You can expect to spend a minimum of 15 hours per week to study and to complete the assigned work.
 Make sure that you can spend at least that much time this quarter.
 If you are overloaded with other work, this may not be the right quarter for you to take this class.
 Make sure you are NOT OVERLOADED!!

-NOTE: You have a total of THREE FREE LATE DAYS (calendar day) for the entire quarter: this may ONLY be used in homework and/or individual report.
-Make sure you save these free late days for emergency use!!
+NOTE: You have a total of THREE FREE LATE DAYS for the quarter: late days are by calendar days, each late day may only apply to ONE assignment, and may ONLY be used in homework and/or individual report.

 Since our textbook has some print errors, treat lecture notes as the "model" if there are any "conflicts" between the textbook and the lecture notes.
-You may find the assigned reading assignments and homework problems at the last couple slides (the one before the "END" ©) of each chapter lecture notes.
-Homework will be accepted in the class when it is due and only if you are present in class.
-NO LATE HOMEWORK!
+You may find the assigned reading assignments and homework problems at the last couple slides (the one before the "END"©) of each chapter lecture notes.